 Different types of harmful female genital alterations have been reported in South Africa.
 Studies from the 1990s documented genital incisions among female sex workers in KwaZulu-Natal.
 These women reported on the practice of ukugcaba, that is carried out by making small incisions in the genital area close to the labia with a razor blade, after which herbal substances were rubbed into the wounds, allegedly to attract men and keep them sexually satisfied.
 (Scorgie et al, 2010)

 Furthermore, other types of harmful vaginal alterations have been recorded in the country, including the ritual breaking of the hymen with a finger or animal horn, a tiny cut above the clitoris (Lobedu) and labia majora elongation.
-It should be noted that WHO does not report South Africa as country in which FGM is practiced, except for migrant communities (Kitui, 2012).
+It should be noted that the WHO does not report South Africa as country in which FGM is practiced, except for migrant communities (Kitui, 2012).